carpentries-incubator/geospatial-python/_extras/guide.md

 ### Episode 1-3

 - The three episodes are basic introductions for raster, vector, and CRS.
 Keep in mind the audience may already be very experienced in these topics.
-Please consider not going into too many details if not necessary.
+Please consider starting the lesson with episodes 4 or 5 if the introductory episodes are not necessary.

 ### Episode 5